Updated 07 June 2021.

-- To accelerate the development of open, borderless, neutral, transnational and censorship resistant economy.
+- To accelerate the development of open, borderless, neutral, transnational and censorship resistant economics.

-- To promote the idea that technology and commerce can be broadly beneficial to allow mankind to find its way toward sustainable and fair economy outside of invasive governmental interference working for bank cartels and monolithic groups.
+- To promote the idea that technology and commerce can be broadly beneficial to allow mankind to find its way towards a sustainable and fair economy outside of invasive governmental interference working for bank cartels and monolithic groups.